 It isn’t a good idea to eat that every day, or even a few times a week, as it will tax your body.

 Red wine vinaigrette is about the most versatile dressing you can make.
 It follows the basic formula of two-thirds oil to one-third vinegar, although this recipe adds a touch more vinegar because I enjoy the dominant flavor of a dressing to be vinegary, rather than oily.

 I also add a teaspoon of mustard, which is my habit with dressings.
 I find the complexity of at least two different sour flavors makes for a more balanced dressing.

 Mustard is a complex flavor in its own right, so it works well.
 I have been known to add a splash of balsamic or another specialty vinegar as well.

-For this Red Wine Vinaigrette, I have also added a tiny bit of sweet in the form of maple syrup, but you could also use honey.
+For this vinaigrette, I have also added a tiny bit of sweet in the form of maple syrup, but you could also use honey.
 The touch of sweetness adds another flavor dimension that contributes to the overall balance.